Marker Logo

 Site of the house of Capt.
 Schuyler in 1745 and of Gen. Philip Schuyler, U.S.A., in 1777.

 Location.
 43° 5.715′ N, 73° 34.997′ W. Marker is in Schuylerville, New York, in Saratoga County.
-Marker is on Broadway (U.S. 4), on the right when traveling south.
+It is on Broadway (U.S. 4), on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Schuylerville NY 12871, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Schuyler House (within shouting distance of this marker); Flax and Linen Mill (about 700 feet away, measured in a direct line); Gen. Henry Knox Trail (approx. 0.2 miles away); Schuylerville World War I Monument (approx. 0.2 miles away); Bullard Paper Company Chimney (approx. 0.2 miles away); Unknown Soldier (approx. 0.2 miles away); Earliest Cemetery (approx. 0.2 miles away); Articles of Convention (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: The Schuyler House (within shouting distance of this marker); Flax and Linen Mill (about 700 feet away, measured in a direct line); Gen. Henry Knox Trail (approx. 0.2 miles away); Schuylerville World War I Monument (approx. 0.2 miles away); Bullard Paper Company Chimney (approx. 0.2 miles away); Unknown Soldier (approx. 0.2 miles away); Earliest Cemetery (approx. 0.2 miles away); Articles of Convention (approx. 0.2 miles away).
 Touch for a list and map of all markers in Schuylerville.

 Also see . . .